TomasSindermanMuszkat/Bulbapedia-Parser/README.md

 **1. Download all the files from this repo**

-**2. Go with the terminal or the command line to teh directory where you have the files and write:**
+**2. Go with the terminal or the command line to the directory where you have the files and write:**

     > pip install -r requirements.txt